Variational Wasserstein Barycenters with c-Cyclical Monotonicity: Conclusion

 \section{Conclusion}

-We develop a novel VWB method to compute the Wasserstein barycenters of continuous distributions.
-We introduce a variational distribution to represent the continuous barycenter and construct a tractable dual regularized objective with $c$-cyclical monotonicity to make good approximations.
-The objective can be solved by alternative stochastic optimization only requiring samples access to the input distributions, where the parameters of the variational distribution can be optimized to find the closest one as the approximation of true barycenter.
-We prove a theoretical analysis on convergence of our method.
-Empirical studies on both real and synthetic data demonstrate the effectiveness of VWB.
+We develop a novel \baby method to compute the Wasserstein barycenters of continuous distributions.
+The main idea is to explore $c$-cyclical monotone condition to construct a new regularized objective and introduce a variational distribution to represent the barycenter.
+The objective can be solved by stochastic optimization only requiring samples access to the input distributions, where variational parameters are optimized to find the closest distribution as the approximation of the barycenter.
+The limitation of our method is that we require to adjust the regularization parameter in different applications.
+One future direction is to find a way to solve this issue dynamically.